shivam-pandya-8118/Study-Sync/README.md

 ## How to Use

+1. You just need to [Click here](https://shivam-pandya-8118.github.io/Study-Sync/) OR
 1. Open the `index.html` file in a web browser.
 2. Navigate between the different tabs (**Dashboard, Add Work, Edit Subjects, Edit Work Type**).
 3. Add new work items by selecting a subject, work type, entering details, and setting a deadline.